 Dorset House School has long prided itself on the quality of the teaching and pastoral care provided to its pupils.
 However, if parents do have a complaint, they can expect it to be treated by the School in accordance with this policy.
-Dorset House School makes its Complaints Procedure available to all parents of pupils and of prospective pupils on the School's website and in the School office during the school day, and Dorset House School will ensure that parents of pupils and of prospective pupils who request it are made aware that this document is published or available and of the form in which it is published or available.
+Dorset House School makes its Complaints Procedure available to all parents of pupils and of prospective pupils on the School's website and in the School office during the school day, and Dorset House School will ensure that parents of pupils and of prospective pupils does not be that parents of pupils and of prospective pupils.
+This procedure is not, however, available and of the form in which it is published or available.
 This procedure is not, however, available for use by prospective parents - it may only be used by parents of current pupils.